mblack6913/LCA/README.md

-# Basic Lowest Common Ancestor program with JUnint testing
+# Implementation of Lowest Common Ancestor with binary tree and directed acylic graph
+  -Binary tree done on master branch
+  -Directed acyclic graph done on DAG branch